FEADME: Fast Elliptical Accretion Disk Modeling Engine: Interface and Template System

 The example below shows a shortened template used in this work to fit a double-peaked H$\alpha$ profile with an elliptical disk plus narrow and broad Gaussian components, as well as the neighboring \elinedbl[f]{N}{ii}{6548}{6584} and \elinedbl[f]{S}{ii}{6716}{6731} narrow lines:

-In this example, the H$\alpha$ disk profile is defined by the seven elliptical disk parameters used throughout this work (inclination, inner radius, radius scale, eccentricity, apocenter angle, emissivity index $q$, and local broadening $\sigma$), while the narrow and broad Gaussian components share or inherit parameters where appropriate.
-For instance, the narrow H$\alpha$ center is \texttt{shared} with the disk center, and several of the forbidden narrow lines share the same velocity width as the narrow H$\alpha$ component.
+In this example, the H$\alpha$ disk profile is defined by a fixed rest-frame line center, a fitted velocity offset, an integrated line area, and the elliptical disk parameters used throughout this work (inclination, inner radius, radius ratio, eccentricity, apocenter angle, emissivity index $q$, and local broadening $\sigma$).
+The outer radius is not specified independently in the template, but is derived deterministically as $\xi_2 = \xi_1 \times$ \texttt{radius\_ratio}.
+Gaussian line components follow the same convention: \texttt{center} is the fixed rest-frame wavelength of the transition, while \texttt{offset} encodes any velocity displacement from that center.
+Several of the forbidden narrow lines share the same velocity width as the narrow H$\alpha$ component through the \texttt{shared} field.

 Because the modeling logic is fully encoded in the template, users can construct a wide range of models (pure disks, disk plus broad-line components, or line-only models) without modifying the source code.
 The same template description is used for both NUTS and SVI runs, enabling consistent comparisons across sampler types and facilitating survey-scale, reproducible modeling of double-peaked emitters.